Icinga/icinga2/doc/3-monitoring-basics.md

 will be more than `1`.
 This is useful when you want to extend your maintenance window taking longer than expected.

+If the downtime was scheduled after the problem changed to a critical hard state triggering a problem notification, and the service recovers during the downtime window, the recovery notification won't be suppressed.

 ### <a id="fixed-flexible-downtimes"></a> Fixed and Flexible Downtimes

 A `fixed` downtime will be activated at the defined start time, and